NYPL/digpres/_posts/2018-01-31-bashing-out-another-file-format-signature.markdown

 > head -c 16 -q ole/*/*.acf | xxd
 {% endhighlight %}

-I ended up with 0x1F000100 for AAF and 0xC1ABCDAB for ACF, although I'm doing a little more research before submitting these to PRONOM.
+I ended up with 0x1F000100 and 0x1E000100 for AAF and 0xC1ABCDAB for ACF, although I'm doing a little more research before submitting these to PRONOM.